Pickleball pains? Here's how to manage injuries

 “Be aware of your partner, because most people play pickleball as doubles.

-“Additionally, the stretching and the warm-ups should include the upper limbs as well.
-So those are things that also I think should be looked at to prevent injuries,” he said.
+“Additionally, stretching and warm-ups should include the upper limbs to help prevent injuries,” he said.

-Dr Yeap recommended spectacles or protective glasses that can prevent this.
+Dr Yeap recommended wearing protective glasses or spectacles to prevent such injuries.
 Injuries to the upper body, such as tennis elbow (lateral epicondylitis), are also common due to the repetitive nature of the game.

 He said that stretching, strengthening the muscles, and using supportive equipment like elbow braces can minimise the risk of developing such conditions.
 Additionally, the hunched posture players often assume during a match can lead to neck and back issues.

-“Typically, if you're feeling stiff, it's essential to stretch and strengthen your muscles while also crossing the grain. incorporating massage into your rehabilitation process can be beneficial,” he added.
+“Typically, if you're feeling stiff, it's essential to stretch and strengthen your muscles.
+Incorporating massage into your rehabilitation process can be beneficial,” he added.

 WHAT TO DO IF YOU ARE INJURED

-He highlighted that if a player is suspected of having an injury, it usually follows an incident during the game, such as a twist, or the sound of a pop or crack.
+He highlighted that if a player is suspected of having an injury, it often follows an incident during the game, such as a twisting motion or the sound of a pop or crack.
 In such cases, it becomes clear that the player cannot continue, and medical attention is necessary.

-When injuries do occur, Dr Yeap recommended a simple protocol in RISE, which stands for Rest, Ice, Compression, and Elevation.
+When injuries do occur, Dr Yeap recommended a simple protocol known as RICE, which stands for Rest, Ice, Compression, and Elevation.

 REHABILITATION TECHNIQUES AND ARTHRITIS